Everything You Need To Know Before Visiting

 Food in Phuket

-From banana roti on the beach to seafood dinners by the water, eating here is part of the experience.
+From banana roti on the beach to seafood dinners by the water, eating in Phuket quickly becomes part of the travel experience rather than just something you do between activities.

 How to Get Around Phuket